vpisarev/ficus/doc/ficustut.md

     type cell_matrix = int ref [,]

     // a graph, represented as a list of pairs
-    // (vertex, <list of connected vertices together
+    // (vertex, list of connected vertices
-    //            with the edge weights>)
+    //            with the respective edge weights)
     type graph_t = (int, (int, double) list) list

     import Map